 1. To identify and eliminate “worst practice” is a best practice itself.

-2. To spot an anti-patterns, label it as “worst-practice” and eliminate it might seem the reasonable thing to do today.
+2. To spot an anti-pattern, label it as “worst-practice” and eliminate it might seem the reasonable thing to do today.
 But what about tomorrow?
 Will this “worst-practice” be an anti-pattern in the new circumstances of tomorrow?
 Or something that we might need to deal with the change?

 Is a certain amount of bad practice necessarily unhealthy?